 It certainly helps to be an ace businessman – even better when you have an expert business consultant, but it won’t be enough.
 Your online store will never make it big if it can’t be found on the first page of Google.
-That’s why ecommerce and SEO go hand in hand – and that’s why we’ve prepared this ecommerce SEO guide for you.
+That’s why ecommerce and SEO go hand in hand – and that’s why we’ve made this giude about how to do SEO for ecommerce websites.
 Are you excited?
 Then let’s proceed!

 In the beginning was the keyword.
 Where do you start looking for keywords?
 Try the names of the products you are selling and their categories.
 There are two requirements your keywords should fulfil: